GodErlich/gnubg-llm/README.md

   --number_of_games, --n NUMBER_OF_GAMES,
-                        Number of games to play (default: 1) --debug_mode, --d     Enable debug mode for detailed logging (default: False)
+                        Number of games to play (default: 1) --debug_mode, --d     Enable debug mode for detailed logging (default: False) --prompt, --p         Custom prompt for the LLM agent (default: None) --system_prompt, --sp Custom system prompt for the LLM agent (default: None) --possible_moves, --pm Enable possible moves input for agents --hints, --hi         Enable hints input for agents --best_move, --bm     Enable best move input for agents

+### Examples:
-For example: `python3 main.py --a1 RandomAgent --a2 RandomAgent --n 3 --d`
+- `python3 main.py --a1 RandomAgent --a2 RandomAgent --n 3 --d`
-Will run the game for 3 times with RandomAgent vs RandomAgent and additional debug logs will be printed.
+  Will run 3 games with RandomAgent vs RandomAgent and debug logs.
+- `python3 main.py --a1 LLMAgent --a2 BestMoveAgent --p "Play aggressively" --sp "You are a backgammon expert" --pm --hi` Will run LLM agent with custom prompts and additional input (possible moves and hints).

 ## Notice!
-To run Agents that uses llm you have to create .env file with your parameters.
+To run Agents that use LLM you have to create a .env file with your parameters.
-Just duplicate `example.env` file change the duplicated file name to .env and put the real values in there.
+Just duplicate `example.env` file, change the duplicated file name to .env and put the real values in there.

+## Advanced LLM Features

+### Custom Prompts
+You can provide custom prompts and system prompts for LLM agents:
+- Use `--prompt` or `--p` to set a custom user prompt
+- Use `--system_prompt` or `--sp` to set a custom system prompt

+### Response Schema Support
+The LLM agent supports structured response schemas.
+When using a schema, the LLM will attempt to return JSON-formatted responses that match the expected structure.
+This enables more reliable parsing of complex agent responses beyond simple move selection.

+### Agent Input Configuration
+Control what information is provided to agents:
+- `--possible_moves` (`--pm`): Provides list of all valid moves
+- `--hints` (`--hi`): Provides move quality hints and evaluations
+- `--best_move` (`--bm`): Provides the engine's recommended best move

 ## Important Files Explanations